 ORIGINALLY the Hebrew word applied to ALL people, the most prominent “Gentile” mentioned in the Bible being Abraham himself.
 Like originally the words “Negro” and “gay” in English, the Hebrew word for “Gentile” had no negative connotation of any kind.
 It was nothing more than a descriptive term that is best translated into English as “A PEOPLE” or as “A NATION”.

 However, over a period of time, after the time of Christ’s ministry, the Jews came to use this word to express CONTEMPT for other nations and for other people.
-The Jews thought of themselves as better than other people, and they would then refer to others with a certain amount of contempt as “GENTILES”...much like an English-speaking white racist might today use the words “the Blacks” or “the Coloured People” in a tone expressing scorn and contempt, or as in the expression “he’s gay”.
+The Jews thought of themselves as better than other people, and they would then refer to others with a certain amount of contempt as “GENTILES”...much like an English-speaking white racist might today use the words “the Blacks” or “the colored People” in a tone expressing scorn and contempt, or as in the expression “he’s gay”.
 In other words, while the word “Gentiles” literally means “the nations”, the Jews ATTACHED to this word the meaning of “the heathen”...like people have ATTACHED the meaning “homosexual” to the word “gay”.

 Furthermore, the Jews ceased speaking Hebrew as their first language.
 Even in the Book of Acts we already see Jews speaking a dozen different languages as their FIRST language, with Hebrew becoming the largely unspoken language of the religiously educated minority.
 (See Acts 2:8-11 for a list of different FIRST languages for many Jews back then.)
 One of the consequences of the Hebrew language dropping (to a large degree) out of daily use for many Jews was that certain meanings became attached to certain Hebrew words.
 So in time it was conveniently overlooked that the Hebrew word really means “a nation” or “a people”, and the Jews attached to this Hebrew word the meaning of the derisive English term “the heathen”, as I stated above.